Nurlan Nogaev: Political career

 In September 2007, Nogaev was appointed as deputy äkım of West Kazakhstan Region under Baktykozha Izmukhambetov.
 From there, he was promoted as the first deputy äkım in April 2010 and eventually took over office as the Äkım of West Kazakhstan Region on 20 January 2012 after Izmukhanbetov became a member of the Mazhilis.
 On 26 March 2016, Nogaev was transferred Atyrau Region where he continued on serving as the region's äkım.
 During his tenure, under the Agriculture Ministry's permission, restricted fishing in the Caspian Sea.

 On 18 December 2019, under presidential decree, Nogaev was appointed as the Minister of Energy.
 He served the post until 7 September 2021, when Nogaev was relieved from his duties and was appointed to the äkım post again in the Mangystau Region, while the Ecology and Natural Resources Minister Magzum Myrzagaliev succeeded Nogaev as the Energy Minister.

 After assuming office as Mangystau Region which was met with mixed reactions, Nogaev faces challenges in the region of which is plagued by drought and livestock deaths and series of strikes and labour conflicts.

-On 16 May 2024, President Tokayev Nogaev removed him from his position.
+On 16 May 2024, President Tokayev removed him from his position.

 On 20 June 2024, Nogaev was appointed as the Ambassador of Kazakhstan to Turkmenistan.